walidshaari/Kubernetes-and-Cloud-Native-Associate/README.md

 - Understand and learn the history, differences and special use cases espically for CNCF projects
   - For example Docker vs. Containerd vs. CRI-o, and other container runtimes e.g. rkt, gvisor, kata.
   - The different Gitops engines: Flusk, ArgoCD, Fleet
+- Don't stop learning and always be curious
 Another opinion:  Saiyam KCNA Kubernetes and cloud native associate certification https://youtu.be/iGkFHB1kFZ0

 ### Cloud native definition